Analysis | GOP officials overwhelmingly side against Trump’s voter fraud claims — when forced to decide

 Republicans also voted to certify the results in Michigan, over the Trump team’s objections.
 Two of them did so in Wayne County, where Detroit is located — albeit after initially voting against certification.
 The evenly split 2-2 board ultimately unanimously certified the results.
 (The Republicans later attempted to reverse course, but the damage to Trump’s cause was done.)

-At the statewide level, another Republican, Aaron Van Langevelde, voted to certify as his GOP colleague abstained, resulting in a 3-0 vote.
+At the statewide level, another Republican, Aaron Van Langevelde, voted to certify as his GOP colleague abstained, resulting in a 3-to-0 vote.

 Similarly, the GOP leaders of both Michigan state legislative chambers have downplayed the evidence of fraud — even while choosing their words carefully.
 After meeting with Trump last month, state House Speaker Lee Chatfield (R) and state Senate Majority Leader Mike Shirkey (R) issued a joint statement saying, “We have not yet been made aware of any information that would change the outcome of the election in Michigan.”
 While they have very carefully left open the possibility of entertaining the allegations, they have also said they wouldn’t step outside the normal process, which seems to be complete now.